Saurabh7420/CAR-SHOWROOM-MANGEMENET-SYSTEM/README.md

 PROJECT TITLE- CAR SHOWROOM MANAGEMENT SYSTEM

-GROUP-7
+Team name - Team SANIYA.

-The Car Showroom Management System is a Java-based application developed by  GROUPD - 7 to streamline and enhance the daily operations of a car dealership.
+The Car Showroom Management System is a Java-based application developed by  Team SANIYA, to streamline and enhance the daily operations of a car dealership.
 Designed with Object-Oriented Programming (OOP) principles, this system efficiently manages the core components of a showroom—vehicles, employees, and the showroom infrastructure itself.
 By centralizing data management into a single, user-friendly platform, the system reduces the risk of human error, cuts down on manual labor, and improves overall organizational efficiency.